json-schema-org/website/pages/understanding-json-schema/reference/type.md

 #### Regular Expressions

-- `"regex"`: <StarInline label="New in draft 7" /> A regular expression, which should be valid according to the [ECMA 262](https://www.ecma-international.org/publications-and-standards/standards/ecma-262/) [dialect](../../learn/glossary#dialect).
+- `"regex"`: <StarInline label="New in draft 7" /> A regular expression that should be valid according to the [ECMA 262](https://www.ecma-international.org/publications-and-standards/standards/ecma-262/) [dialect](../../learn/glossary#dialect).